Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 :::{imgur-figure} 6GdAPM7
 Thread Tapping

-This is the fun part.
-Instead of 3d printing a new print head cover with threads for the teflon tube fitting I ended up tapping the original metal cover with M6 threads.
+This was the fun part.
+Instead of 3D printing a new print head cover with threads for the teflon tube fitting I ended up tapping the original metal cover with M6 threads.
 I set my power drill to low-speed-high-torque mode (number 1 on the drill's top switch) and used the drill bit that came with the tap and die set to expand the center hole.
 Then I used the M6 tap with the same drill and slowly carved the threads.
-I was super surprised at the results!
+I was super surprised with the results, the push-in fitting screwed on smoothly and stays put very firmly without any play.
 :::

 :::{imgur-figure} joKQgiy